-The Firm has defended a number of people charged with Guns and Gangs in Toronto.
-It has extensive experience working with the Toronto Police Guns and Gangs unit and the Guns and Gangs Crown Prosecutors.
-In late December 2014, it secured Judicial Interim Release for an Accessory to Murder at the Garden Tree Restaurant in Toronto in its R. v.
-T.M. .
+Our Firm has defended a number of individuals charged with homicide related offences.
+We have experience working alongside the Guns and Gangs unit of the Toronto police and the Guns and Gangs Crown Attorney’s office.
+In late 2014, the Firm secured a Judicial Interim Release for an individual who was charged with accessory to murder linked to a shooting that occurred at the Garden Tree Restaurant in Toronto.

 Frequently Asked Questions

 What must the Crown Prove to Gain a Homicide Conviction?

 What are the Penalties for a Homicide Conviction

 How to Defend a Homicide Charge?

 Arguably the most serious criminal offence one can be charged with in Canada is the offence of murder.
 According to s.
 229 of the Criminal Code, murder is culpable homicide where the accused causes the death of another human being with intent to cause death, intent to cause serious bodily harm that he knows is likely to cause death and is reckless as to whether or not death ensues.
 A culpable homicide is also murder where a person, for an unlawful object, does anything that he knows or ought to know is likely to cause death, and thereby causes death to a human being, notwithstanding that he desires to effect his object without causing death or bodily harm.